-Critical environments require extra attention to ensure electricity keeps flowing to vital equipment – in hospitals, for example, an electrical failure could become a literal life-or-death situation.
+Critical environments require extra attention to ensure electricity keeps flowing to vital equipment.
+In a health care institution, for example, an electrical failure could become a literal life-or-death situation.
 That’s why hospitals require redundant equipment to pick up electrical loads instantly, should primary power systems fail.
 And those backup supplies are given attention equal to that of the primary connections, because hospital managers never know when backup might be needed, as a recent Trinity Power assignment for a hospital in Vancouver island shows.

-Hospital managers already had a great support in place with their electrical contractors Prime Engineering, a full-service firm with a client list that includes the Department of National Defense.
-Recognizing the project’s urgency, Prime immediately turned to Trinity – having worked with us before, the firm knew we would have an answer.
+Hospital managers already had a great support in place with their electrical contractor, a full-service firm with a client list that includes the Department of National Defense.
+Recognizing the project’s urgency, the firm immediately turned to Trinity – having worked with us before, they knew we would have an answer.

 Our solution was to provide a unit substation for the temporary installation.
 This package mobile unit was on the road within a day and installed in less than a week, restoring needed redundancy and easing fears that no backup could have disastrous results.
-New equipment now is being manufactured, and Trinity Power’s substation remains onsite to keep Royal Jubilee’s life-saving systems up and running at a moment’s notice.
+New equipment now is being manufactured, and Trinity Power’s substation remains on site to keep the hospital’s life-saving systems up and running at a moment’s notice.

 A telecommunications company required two new 800A breaker replacements.
 Trinity Power was there to provide temporary power while upgrade work proceeded.